Death of Raman Bandarenka

 Raman Bandarenka (Раман Бандарэнка) (August 1, 1989, Minsk – November 12, 2020, Minsk) was an aspiring Belarusian designer, and shop manager.
 His death is associated with the protests against the 2020 Belarusian presidential election.
 Raman Bandarenka died after reportedly being beaten by security forces.
-Police forces said they found him uncounscious and called an ambulance.
+Police forces said they found him unconscious and called an ambulance.

 According to sources, masked assailants in civilian clothing beat him up, in the yard of his apartment building, in the evening of November 11, 2020, in Minsk.
-Locally, this apartment complex is known as "Square of Changes" (Ploscha Peramen).
+Locally, this apartment complex is known as "Square of Changes" (Ploshcha Peramen).
 Later, a minibus took him away.
 An ambulance brigade brought from the Central District Department of Internal Affairs (Police Station) to a local hospital.
 At the time the ambulance took him, he was unconscious.
 At the hospital, he was diagnosed with different injuries to the head and brain, bruises, and abrasions.
 Banderenka went into surgery in an attempt to save his life and fell into a coma.
 He never recovered and died on November 12, 2020, in the hospital in Minsk.

 The United Nations High Commissioner for Human Rights spoke about his death.
+In March 2023, he was posthumously awarded the Medal of the Order of the Pahonia.

 Biography

-Raman Bandarenka born on August 1, 1989 in Minsk.
+Raman Bandarenka born on August 1, 1989, in Minsk.
 After school, he entered the Minsk State College of Architecture and Construction, and then the Belarusian State Academy of Arts, graduating from the Faculty of Design in 2012.

 In 2014, he was conscripted into the 3rd Separate Special-Purpose Brigade of the Internal Troops of the Ministry of Internal Affairs of Belarus (military unit 3214), and subsequently stayed in contact with his colleagues.
 Later, he worked as an administrator and then director of one of the retail stores of the "Ostrov Chistoty" in Minsk.